Discovery: Live in Rio 1994

-Discovery: Live in Rio 1994 is the fourth live album by English duo Pet Shop Boys, released on 30 April 2021 by Parlophone.
-It was recorded in December 1994 in Rio de Janeiro, Brazil as part of the Discovery Tour.
+Discovery: Live in Rio 1994 is the fourth live album by English synth-pop duo Pet Shop Boys, released on 30 April 2021 by Parlophone.
+It was recorded in December 1994 in Rio de Janeiro, Brazil, as part of the Discovery Tour.
 It was originally released as a concert film on VHS and LaserDisc in 1995, before being reissued in its original standard-definition video format on DVD alongside the live album in 2021.